-We all know it’s coming; it’s holiday time once again!
-For many this time of year is filled with celebration, but for those of us who suffer from PCOS it can prove to be tough.
-It’s only normal to feel more stressed at this time of year, as we try to accomplish everything on our “to do” list.
-Unfortunately added stress is never good for us with PCOS.
+It’s holiday time once again!
+This time of year is filled with celebration, but for many it can be tough.
+It’s only normal to feel more stressed at this time of year, as you may be trying to accomplish everything on your “to do” list.
+Unfortunately added stress like this isnever good.

-Not only that but all the holiday parties that are filled with rich foods, can really do a number on the delicate balance in our body.
-It can be hard to stick to our PCOS-friendly food items during these times.
+Not only that but all the holiday parties that are filled with breads, cheese, pastas, alcohol and sugar, can really do a number on the delicate balance in your body.
+It can be hard to stick to your PCOS-friendly food items during these times.

 How the Holidays Affect Us

 First of all it’s important to realize you aren’t alone.

 Each and every woman can relate to the stress others may be going through.
 Some of the factors that may be impacting you are:

 - Money stress due to gift buying, hosting obligations, and more.

 - Lack of good quality sleep either because you are too busy, or you’re feeling stressed making it hard to sleep.

 - The list of errands and things you need to get done seems to grow by the minute, causing stress and anxiety and a feeling of not being able to get it all done.